appsody/website/content/tutorials/PackageAJaxRSAppWithAppsody.md

 ### Sample application

-This [guide](https://openliberty.io/guides/rest-intro.html) shows you how to develop a simple JAX-RS web service, which responds to a GET request with the JVM’s system properties.
+This [guide](https://openliberty.io/guides/rest-intro.html) shows you how to develop a simple JAX-RS web service, which responds to a GET request by returning the JVM’s system properties.
 You can either follow the guide and build the app yourself, or skip to the end as the finished application is provided within a folder called `finish`.

 To work with the finished application: